spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 worry, we're going to configure that right now.

-Open up the `.hyper.js` file located in the root of your user folder, or from Hyper itself use the sortcut key Ctrl+, to pop open the settings.
+Open up the `.hyper.js` file located in the root of your user folder, or from Hyper itself use the shortcut key Ctrl+, to pop open the settings.

 If the settings file (`.hyper.js`) opens in Notepad then you can set the default to be VSCode.
-In File Explorer (Use Windows key+e to open it) navigate to the file, it'll be in your User folder, right click the file and select Properties, then Change for 'Opens with:' and select VSCode from the list.
+In File Explorer (Use Windows key+e to open it) navigate to the file, it'll be in your User folder, right-click the file and select Properties, then Change for 'Opens with:' and select VSCode from the list.